apatnip/crawler/README.md

 * Manual configuration file can be provided in JSON file using -c option.
 * Default configuration file is provided in repository named "config.json"

+### What you can use it for ###

+* To get URLS from wwwranking
+* To find out what tools are used by any website (external JS).
+* To get alexa data
+* To get PageSpeed Insights data
+* To find contrast ratio & link density in webpages.(Image Processing)

+### Directions to Use ###

+*  It can be used to get URLs and to process them.
+However it recommended to do one at a time.

 ### Running ###

   Usage: server [options]